Posted on : June 28, 2021 by Clinic One on Breast Cancer

 These are mostly non-cancerous but need to be removed as they may grow uncontrollably.

 They rarely metastasize but sometimes may change into a cancerous lump that requires lumpectomy or mastectomy.

 Generally painless and hard lump.
 It can occur in both men and women but is more common in women.

 It’s rare in women less than 25 years with rising in incidence with increasing age.
-1 in 4 women is diagnosed with breast cancer globally.
+1 in 4 women with cancer is diagnosed as breast cancer globally.

-All the breast lump should be evaluated by a doctor regardless of your age.
+All the breast lumps should be evaluated by a doctor regardless of your age.